Becky Bloomwood: Shopaholic & Sister

 Before leaving, Becky sees Kelly for the last time and begs her to stay.
-She refuses, mentioning that there's more important things she needs to do at home in London.
-Becky promises Kelly a shopping trip in London when she and her family comes for a visit.
-On a delivery trip, Jim shows Becky, Jess's rock collection and tells her the story about everything.
-This made her resentment not only disappear, but also made Becky feel guilty for the way she hurt Jess by insulting her passion in rock collecting.
+She refuses, mentioning that there are more important things she needs to do at home in London.
+Becky promises Kelly a shopping trip in London when she and her family come for a visit.
+On a delivery trip, Jim shows Becky Jess's rock collection and tells her the story about everything.
+This made her resentment not only disappear, but also made Becky feel guilty for the way she hurt Jess by insulting her passion for rock collecting.
 She also comes to the realization that shopping for unnecessary items can be boring as well, but has never admitted it until now.

-Becky follows Jess to the annual hiking to apologize again, finally realizing that Jess is exactly like her and share the same level of passion in spite of their different hobbies.
+Becky follows Jess to the annual hiking trip to apologize again, finally realizing that Jess is exactly like her and shares the same level of passion in spite of their different hobbies.
 Unfortunately, she is not only wearing the incorrect footwear for such a long hike, but also inappropriately dressed as well.
 Becky doesn't follow the trail and gets injured.
 Luckily for her, Jess has the mental and moral fortitude to help her.
 Becky reconciles with Jess when she admits to how she had seen the beauty of her rock collection and the passion she holds for them.
 Jess tries to deny it, but Becky admits that she hides the passion better.
-She admits when it comes to shopping, Becky has a harder time hiding it when it comes to clothes and other unnecessary items.
-It was also there Jess finally tells Becky that she is only half to blame for the marriage falling apart and also reveals Luke's part of the damage because he was so busy trying to win over his new clients that he ignored her needs.
-Jess then asks about Suze, which Becky admits she had found a new friend and her other friend, Danny being to busy that she hasn't got any friends.
-She discredits that claim and admits that Becky has her as a friend and sister.
+She admits that when it comes to shopping, Becky has a harder time hiding it when it comes to clothes and other unnecessary items.
+It was also there that Jess finally tells Becky that she is only half to blame for the marriage falling apart and also reveals Luke's part of the damage because he was so busy trying to win over the new clients that he ignored her needs.
+Jess then asks about Suze; Becky admits she had found a new friend, and her other friend, Danny, is too busy that she has no friends.
+Jess discredits that claim and admits that Becky has her as a friend and sister.
 Jess finally agrees to help Becky learn how to be thrifty and loves the silver Tiffany bean necklace she gave her.

-At the hospital, she manages to reconcile with Luke, who reveals that he was quite angry with her for having set up a meeting with Nathan Temple behind his back and admits she was originally right about Temple.
+At the hospital, Becky manages to reconcile with Luke, who reveals that he was quite angry with her for having set up a meeting with Nathan Temple behind his back, and admits she was originally right about Temple.
 He promises to work out their marriage together.
-Becky also reconciles with Suze, whom admits while she still likes having Lulu around, she also misses the fun in being best friends with her.
+Becky also reconciles with Suze, who admits that, while she still likes having Lulu around, she also misses the fun in being best friends with Becky.
 At the end, Becky enjoys being thrifty and learns of her pregnancy.